mosquito/crew/example/README.md

 Master is non blocking http server, therefore it may serve thousands of requests per minute.

-Each request will be added in queue after accepting it from master and will be handled as soon as possible.
+Each request will be added in queue after accepting it by master and will be handled as soon as possible.

 Worker
 ------

-Worker it's a small application for handling requests from master server and responses the handling results.
+Worker is a small application for handling requests from queue and responses the handling results.

 For running call: